MicrosoftDocs/dynamics365smb-docs/business-central/compliance-application-compliance.md

 ---
 # Application Compliance
 This content contains information about application compliacne in relation to [!INCLUDE[d365fin](includes/d365fin_md.md)], like the International Financial Reporting Standards, local functionality, GDPR and more.
-Confidence in a business management solution is key to running an efficient business and this section describes how Business Central is able to provide you with confidence so you can focus on the business.
+Confidence in a business management solution is key to running an efficient business and this section describes how Business Central is able to provide you with confidence so you can focus on running the business.

 ## Data Privacy
 Business Central supports data privacy initiatives like the General Data Protection Regulation (GDPR) that went into effect on May 25th 2018.
-Read more about [how Business Central supports GDPR here](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-responding-to-requests-about-personal-data).
+Read more about [how Business Central supports GDPR](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-responding-to-requests-about-personal-data).
 If you are a developer and want to know how about classifyig data , see [this page](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-classifying-data).
 If you want to learn more about GDPR from a broader Dynamics 365 perspective, please see [this list of whitepapers](https://docs.microsoft.com/en-us/dynamics365/get-started/gdpr/).

 ## Accounting processes and controls to aid compliance
 Companies face increasing financial accounting challenges each year.
 Depending on industry, markets, geographic location, and financing needs, an organization may be subject to local generally accepted accounting principles (GAAP) and one or more of: